A long walk in the Chilterns

 Cookley Green sits at a meeting point of several ancient tracks.
 Many of the cottages were established for the farmworkers and servants of nearby Swyncombe Park and its Elizabethan manor house.

 Cross the road, turn left for 30m then turn right down a track following the Chiltern Way signpost.
 This track becomes a footpath winding down through woodland until, 1km beyond the road, you come to a T-junction of paths.
 Turn left uphill until the path meets a road in Russell’s Water.
 Turn left along this for about 100m then turn right along a track that bends around the pond, passing a bench.
 Continue ahead through a gate with a No Parking sign on the right.
 The track leaves woodland, crosses part of Russell’s Water Common then comes to a farm.
-Just before a metal gate turn left on a signed footpath into woodlands that contain wonderful bluebells in late spring.
-400m beyond the metal gate turn sharp right onto a path that soon heads gently uphill.
+Just before a metal gate turn left on to footpath PS23 into woodlands that contain wonderful bluebells in late spring.
+400m beyond the metal gate turn sharp right onto path PS20 that soon heads gently uphill.
 You come to a crossing of paths.

 The hamlet is named after a brickmaker who created the pond when he dug out the surface clay to supply the nearby brick kiln, recorded here in 1695.
 The pond featured in the children’s film Chitty Chitty Bang Bang when Truly Scrumptious crashed her car into it - check out the scene on You Tube.